jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 HAProxy Ingress has a few differences on HTTP and HTTPS configurations, like, redirect from HTTP if `ssl-redirect` is `true`, add HSTS headers (when configured) only on HTTPS responses, and drop incoming `X-SSL-*` headers for security reasons.
 Configuring a fronting proxy port makes HAProxy Ingress to have HTTPS behavior over HTTP connection, allowing a fronting load balancer to SSL offload the TLS requests, talking plain HTTP with HAProxy.

+On v0.17 these configuration keys changed from `Global` to `Frontend` scope, which means they can be used now as Ingress annotations.
+If used as annotation, they need to be used along with [`http-ports-local`](#bind-port) in order to not overwrite the global configuration.

 {{< alert title="Security warning" color="warning" >}}
 This option must only be used if the network from the fronting load balancer and the ingress nodes is trusted, since the communication happens on plain HTTP, and all the communication is visible via tools like tcpdump.
-Give also the configured port a special attention and block it from external access: an user can easily add the `X-SSL-*` headers, authenticating itself as any user on applications using mTLS.
+Give also the configured port a special attention and block it from external access: an user can easily add the `X-SSL-*` headers, authenticating themselves as any user on applications using mTLS.
 {{< /alert >}}

 See also: